 Keeping their enclosure warm requires similar equipment.
 A ball python needs a warm basking spot of between 90 and 95 degrees.
 To achieve that temperature, use either a heat mat, heat tape or a heat bulb.
 Set the temperature with a thermostat.

 The other end of the enclosure should be cooler at between 70 and 80 degrees.
 Provide two hides, one at each end of the enclosure.
-This allows your snake to regulate their own temperature effectively.
+This allows your snake to regulate its own temperature effectively.

 Bedding and Substrate